littleosbook/littleosbook/output.md

   dtr Data Terminal Ready

-Since we don't need interrupts, because we won't handle any received data, we use the configuration value `0x03 = 00000011`, that is, RTS is set to 1 and DTR is set to 1.
+Since we don't need interrupts, because we won't handle any received data, we use the configuration value `0x03 = 00000011`.
+That is: RTS is set to 1 and DTR is set to 1.

 ### Writing to the Serial Port